vin-olot/Projects/README.md

 ##  **QuantWise Hub** | **Elyvine Oloo Otieno**

-Welcome to my personal project portfolio.
+Hello, Welcome to QauntWise Hub!

 A collection of analytical projects exploring use cases across healthcare, finance, real estate, and statistical modeling.
 Each project reflects application of Data Science, Biostatistics, and Business Intelligence.